 Lilac essential oil has potent antifungal properties that make it an effective agent for eliminating fungi from your body and helps lower the risk of fungal infections (1).

 Lilac essential oil has potential benefits for your skin.
 It has proven astringent properties, which make it an effective skin tightening agent and toner.
 The topical application of the oil helps reduce age lines and wrinkles.
-Lilac oil can help reduce skin sagging as well (2).
+Lilac oil may help reduce skin sagging as well (2).

 Lilac essential oil is an effective febrifuge.
 A febrifuge is an agent that helps reduce fever and provides comfort from its effects (3).

 5. Eases Anxiety:

 Lilac essential oil has a characteristically sweet fragrance.
 In fact, its soothing effect can ease your anxiety and help in calming your mind.
 In fact, many aromatherapists use lilac essential oil for their clients’ relaxation.
 It is a potent mood enhancer.

 6. Treats Skin Problems:

 Lilac essential oil has many therapeutic benefits.
 According to anecdotal evidence it has anti-inflammatory and antiseptic properties that help treat skin problems like cuts, rashes and burns.
 In fact, the oil is also a natural remedy for sunburn.
 Lilac essential oil promotes glowing and healthy skin and can be included in skin care for all skin types as a massage oil .

 7. Possible Psychic Effects: